heyday/silverstripe-xhprof/README.md

 This module provides a SilverStripe-centric wrapper for the pecl package [xhprof](http://pecl.php.net/package/xhprof) and the [xhprof gui](https://github.com/facebook/xhprof).

+##License

+This project is licensed under an MIT license which can be found at `heyday-xhprof/LICENSE`

 ##Requirements

 You will require [xhprof](http://pecl.php.net/package/xhprof) installed in php to use `heyday-xhprof`.
 In order to create call graphs through the `xhprof gui` you will also need [Graphviz](http://www.graphviz.org/).